pyeve/flask-sentinel/README.md

 if __name__ == '__main__':
     app.run(ssl_context='adhoc')
 ```

+Ok the class name kind of sucks.
+Will try to come up with something more
+concise ;-)

 ## User and Client Management
 You can create users and clients through the default management interface